-Below is a flow diagram outlining the action that should be taken by vessels receiving a DSC Distress Alert.
+Below are flow diagrams outlining the action that should be taken by vessels receiving a DSC Distress Alert.

 The above flow diagrams are available for download for either VHF/MF DSC or HF DSC.

-On a personal note, when I hear a DSC Distress Alert, during the 5 minutes that I am waiting I will plot the position of the vessel in distress.
+On a personal note, when I hear a DSC Alert or any other type Distress call, during the 5 minutes that I am waiting, I will plot the position of the vessel in distress.
 If the vessel is within 15 NM of my position I will immediately lay in a course to their position.
 If I hear someone closer is responding, I will resume my original course unless it is determined additional assistance is needed.

 How Important Is It?